Have you recently had what you deem to be a euphoric romantic experience?

 If you’ve spent a good chunk of your life coming to terms with the possible reality that you wouldn’t find the person of your dreams, and then you feel like you’ve met that special someone, then read this.

 It’s essential to know about the probable occurrence of limerence in relationships.
-Yes, limerence in relationships could be what you’re possibly experiencing.
+Yes, it could be what you’re possibly experiencing.

 Spending hours of your day characterized by beginning as well as ending the day thinking about this special someone (who you’ve just met or just started dating) sounds magical, right?
 Or is it?